mmuneeeb/stock-price-checker/README.md

-This is my solution for the stock price checker project for Quality Assurace module on freecodecamp.org
+# Stock Price Checker

+This is the boilerplate for the Stock Price Checker project.
+Instructions for building your project can be found at https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker